Hōryū-ji: Present complex

 The current temple is made up of two areas, the Sai-in (西院) in the west and the Tō-in (東院) in the east.
 The western part of the temple contains the Kondō (金堂, sanctuary Hall) and the temple's five-story pagoda.
 The Tō-in area holds the octagonal Yumedono Hall (夢殿, Hall of Dreams) and sits 122 meters east of the Sai-in area.
 The complex also contains monk's quarters, lecture halls, libraries, and dining halls.

 Characteristics

-The reconstructed buildings embrace significant cultural influences from the Three Kingdoms of Korea, particularly those of Baekje, from Eastern Han to Northern Wei of China, as well as from ancient Greek architecture, especially on the columns.
+The reconstructed buildings embrace significant cultural influences from the Three Kingdoms of Korea, particularly those of Baekje, and from Eastern Han to Northern Wei of China.

 The reconstruction has allowed Hōryū-ji to absorb and feature a unique fusion of early Asuka period style elements, added with some distinct ones only seen in Hōryū-ji, such as the extremely small proportions of the fifth story of the pagoda, which buildings constructed in later years lack.
 It is also home to unique examples of early Japanese architecture, such as the Tamamushi Shrine.

 There are many features that suggest the current precinct of Hōryū-ji is not entirely related to the Asuka period style in the same way as other works from the period.
 Scholars note that the style of Hōryū-ji is more "conservative" than other examples from the period, such as Yakushiji.